About Us: Accreditation / Faculty

-University, a Bachelor of Science degree in Health Information Management from The
+Dakota State University, a Bachelor of Science degree in Health Information Management

-College of St. Scholastica, and an Associate of Applied Science degree in Health Information
+from The College of St. Scholastica, and an Associate of Applied Science degree in

 Registered Health Information Technician for several years before obtaining the RHIA credential.
 Shawna is an active member of the Iowa Health Information Management Association (IaHIMA) having held state positions.
 She is an active member of the American Health Information Management Association (AHIMA).
 Shawna has been an instructor in Health Information Technology (HIT), coding and electronic health records for the past 7 years.
 She has developed online classes for medical terminology, legal aspects, quality management, and healthcare reimbursement.
 Shawna also has many years of industry experience in coding, billing and development of the electronic medical record.
 Currently, Shawna resides in Iowa.